u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/theming.rst

    - Never mix spaces and tabs.

 .. seealso::
-   :doc:`Odoo coding guidelines <../../../contributing/development/coding_guidelines>`
+   :doc:`Thrive Bureau ERP coding guidelines <../../../contributing/development/coding_guidelines>`

-Odoo variables
+Thrive Bureau ERP variables
 --------------

-Odoo declares many CSS rules, most entirely customizable by overriding the related SCSS variables.
+Thrive Bureau ERP declares many CSS rules, most entirely customizable by overriding the related SCSS variables.
 To do so, create a :file:`primary_variables.scss` file and add it to the `_assets_primary_variables` bundle.